EntityEvolution/ev-hud/README.md

 - PMA-voice ~ Go to your pma-voice, and between 194-195, add the following `exports['ev-hud']:currentVoiceMode(voiceMode)`
 - ESX ~ Set config to true and config.js framework to true.
 - VRP ~ Uncomment fxmanifest, set config to true and config.js framework to true.
 - QBCore ~ Uncomment fxmanifest, set config to true (stress available too) and config.js framework to true (stress to true if using it).
+Stress is not handled by the hud, it just displays the stress.

 ## Features
  - Color picker